The assault of a president’s son led to the creation of the U.S. Capitol Police

 The violence came less than three months after the Jan.
-6 insurrection that left five dead, including Capitol Police officer Brian D. Sicknick.
+6 insurrection that resulted in five deaths, including Capitol Police officer Brian D. Sicknick.
 Two other police officers who defended the Capitol against the rioters later died by suicide.

 The Capitol Police have faced attacks before, though not two deadly incidents so close together.
 The force was born out of violence.